 G2 is a B2B software directory and peer-to-peer review platform where real users share experiences with business software and services.
 The platform has published over a million user reviews across thousands of software categories.
 According to recent data, 49% of software buyers use peer reviews as a primary research source, often spending significant time on review sites before engaging with vendors.

 G2 generates quarterly reports, visual grids showing competitive landscapes, and awards badges that companies use extensively in marketing materials.
+At Blastra, we see that a strong, consistent presence across software directories significantly boosts how these badges convert during buying journeys.

 G2 Scoring: The Foundation